K8-Team/web/README.md

-###  NOTE this app uses two env variables:

-- PORT: the listening PORT
-- API_HOST: the full url to call the API app

-These two variables need to be set

 ## Workflows Description
 Comprehensive testing suite with parallel execution; encrypted Docker images stored in the repository with retention of the five most recent versions (older ones automatically deleted); manually or PR-merge triggered builds; secure AWS OIDC authentication (no static access keys); automatic ECR repository creation with lifecycle policies for image retention and full multi-region support.
 If workflows triggers by push event and image fails tests - it will not push image to storage.

 ## Requirments - add to 'Repository secrets' folder in GitHub repo:
+- Add Roles and Policy permissions to GitHub Actions (run script or create manually OIDC)
 - AWS_ACCOUNT_ID
 - DOCKERHUB_TOKEN
 - DOCKERHUB_USERNAME

-### Pre-Build Tests - These tests run before building the Docker image:
+## Pre-Build Tests - These tests run before building the Docker image:
 1. **Lint Test** - Runs ESLint to check code quality and style
 2. **Unit Tests** - Executes unit tests via npm test
 3. **Integration Tests** - Runs integration test suite